The Sensorites

 SECOND-ELDER: The one known as Ian Chesterton.

 ADMINISTRATOR: These absurd names they all have!
 None of them wear any signs of authority or badges of position.
 How are we to distinguish them?
-What is wrong with him?
+What is

 SECOND-ELDER: He has caught the disease.
 Their commander, the Doctor, believes our water supply is to blame.